PiwnicaUwU/RPCommands/README.md

 unwore: 'Disguise was worn off.'
 # Message shown in result of command usage failure.
 unwore_failure: 'Discguise cannot be worn off.'
-# Message shown in result of command usage sucess.
+# Hint message shown in result of command usage sucess.
 disguise_removed: 'Disguise was sucessfully worn off.'
 # Dictionary of command names used in the system.
 command_names: